What is a Dental Hygienist?

 - Dental Nurse

-There were about 207,900 jobs for Dental Hygienist in 2016 (in the United States).
+In the United States, there were 207,900 jobs for Dental Hygienist in 2016.
 New jobs are being produced at a rate of 19.7% which is above the national average.
 The Bureau of Labor Statistics predicts 41,000 new jobs for Dental Hygienist by 2026.
-The BLS estimates 17,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 17,500 job openings in this field each year.

 The states with the most job growth for Dental Hygienist are Arizona, Maryland, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.